sam1864/GitDemo/README.md

 # GitDemo
-This is a Git repository to practise Git commans
+This is a Git repository to practise Git commands